 No visitor to Scottsdale should miss an opportunity to tour Taliesin West, architect Frank Lloyd Wright's winter retreat.

 Downtown Scottsdale has dozens of bars and clubs frequented by twenty- and thirtysomething hipsters.
 Most of these nightspots are within walking distance of each other.
 College students and young urban professionals frequent the downtown area, but it also appeals to a variety of other tastes.

 You'll find trendy spots where you can enjoy a martini and cigar, dance floors small and large, live mariachis, country music, DJs and live bands, places to see and be seen—but not heard, because the music's so loud.
 There are also quiet getaways for those looking for a mellower evening.

 Drive farther north for a more sedate atmosphere that includes piano bars, upscale sports bars, and nightclubs and restaurants that appeal to those 40 and older.

 Native American, southwestern, Mexican and mesquite-grilled cuisines feature prominently on menus in Scottsdale, as they should.
 But the city is also home to a variety of ethnic restaurants, including Italian, French, Chinese, Indian and Thai.

-The area outside of Scottsdale at 24th Street and Camelback Road offers particularly rich pickings, and the area surrounding the Scottsdale Airpark has become a huge attraction for dining establishments that cater to upscale, casual diners.
+Old Town and Main Street Scottsdale offer particularly rich pickings, and the area surrounding the Scottsdale Airpark has become a huge attraction for dining establishments that cater to upscale, casual diners.
 From seafood and choice cuts of beef to delectable desserts, visitors and residents alike will find what they're looking for.